benjuniour/Library-Challenge/README.md

 - Some user stories are more challenging than others

 ## Pre-Requisites
+- Python installed on your computer
 - Basic python understanding
 - Understanding of RESTful Services
 - Basic understanding of SQL and SQL Lite

+## Set Up
+- Create a virtual environment in the cloned directory by entering `python -m venv env`in your terminal/cmd:
+- Activate your virtual environment by entering `env\scripts\activate`.
+- Next, install all dependencies via this command `pip install -r requirements.txt`
+- All done
+- _NOTE: Activate your virtual environment using the command above whenever you need to start development.
+This is required once until you close your terminal.
+If you're using VSCode or any IDE, it may detect the virtual environment and might automatically change your workspace.
+In this case, you do not need to activate it manually _

 ## Requirements
 - Expose a REST endpoint for each of the controller methods